-The DSL, and any deputies, will follow the DDMSC / UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (December 2020) when responding to a report of sharing nudes and/or semi-nudes.
+The DSL, and any deputies, will follow the DDMSC / UKIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (2024) when responding to a report of sharing nudes and/or semi-nudes.
 This will include:

 - Holding an initial review meeting with appropriate staff.
-This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns - Carrying out interviews with the children involved (if appropriate) - Informing parents and carers at an early stage and keeping them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
-Any decision not to inform the parents and carers should be made in conjunction with other services such as Children's Social Care and/or the Police, who would take the lead in deciding when they should be informed. - Carrying out a risk assessment to determine whether there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process - If it is determined that the child has not been harmed and is not at risk of immediate harm, the incident can be handled in the School in accordance with the "sharing nudes" guidance and the School's Child Protection and Behaviour policies. - If it is determined that there is a risk of harm, the DSL must make a referral to Children's Social Care and/or the Police immediately.
+This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns; - Carrying out interviews with the children involved (if appropriate); - Informing parents and carers at an early stage and keeping them involved in the process in order to best support the pupil unless there is good reason to believe that involving them would put the child at risk of harm.
+Any decision not to inform the parents and carers should be made in conjunction with other services such as Children's Social Care and/or the Police, who would take the lead in deciding when they should be informed; - Carrying out a risk assessment to determine whether there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process.